charigyang/3yp_monodepth/README.md

 ```
 It is of course possible to add new options to this.

-You can also very hyperparameters such as number of epochs, batch size, learning rate, momentum and weight decay through command-line arguments.
+You can also vary hyperparameters such as number of epochs, batch size, learning rate, momentum and weight decay through command-line arguments.
 See `--help` for the full set of options.

 Training results will be saved under the `results` folder.
 To resume a previous training, run
 ```bash